 Max Voldman is an associate in Constantine Cannon’s Washington, DC office.
 Mr. Voldman’s practice is focused on representing whistleblowers under the federal False Claims Act and numerous state law equivalents, and the whistleblower programs of the Internal Revenue Service, Securities and Exchange Commission, Commodity Futures Trading Commission, and Department of Transportation.
+Max was selected to the Washington, DC Super Lawyers Rising Stars list in 2019.

 Mr. Voldman has particular experience in combatting fraud in the healthcare industry.
 He is part of the legal team pursuing a qui tam case against UnitedHealth Group alleging the nation’s largest Medicare Advantage Organization submitted false claims for payment to the Medicare Program by improperly inflating its members’ risk scores.
 Mr. Voldman also has experience analyzing complex data sets, developing damages models, and assisting with statistical analyses.
 He has also published numerous articles on issues of healthcare law, whistleblower programs, and environmental issues.